Multi-scale Laplacian community detection in heterogeneous networks: Temporal dendrograms and metastable nodes

 \section{Temporal dendrograms and metastable nodes}

-In this section we face the problem of the stability of the best cut of the dendrograms at varying diffusion time $\tau$.
-As previously discussed, one central implication of the LRG framework is the {\em dynamic} perspective it gives about the contribution of single nodes to diffusionally connected mesoscopic structures, when the time-scales $\tau$ is changed.
-In particular, by increasing $\tau$, a single node may contribute always to a single growing diffusionally connected structure or cluster, or it can suddenly switch cluster at a certain $\tau$.
-We focus on this second very important kind of nodes that, exactly for this property, act as communication bridges between stably growing modules of the network.
-For this reason we call this subset of nodes as {\em metastable} nodes.
-They permit different highly connected subnetworks to share information.
-Consequently, metastable nodes contribute to different functional communities at different diffusional resolution scales $\tau$ of the network structures.
-This explains why classifying these nodes is an extremely challenging task when one uses standard optimization algorithms that provide a static picture of the network.
-Due to the time-dependent definition of the distance matrix $\mathcal{D}_{ij}(\tau)$, our method is instead very effective in identifying this class of metastable nodes through the direct analysis of the composition of the clusters corresponding to the best partition of the dendrogram at increasing $\tau$.
+As previously discussed, one central implication of the LRG framework is its {\em dynamic} perspective on the contribution of single nodes to diffusionally connected mesoscopic structures when the time-scales $\tau$ change.
+Mesoscopic divisions roughly maintain their internal composition (i.e., they are stable), but specific nodes can suddenly switch clusters at a certain $\tau$.
+We focus on such nodes that, precisely for this property, act as a communication bridge between network regions.
+Therefore, we denominate this subset of nodes as {\em metastable} nodes, as they permit different highly connected subregions to share information.
+Consequently, metastable nodes can be attributed to different subdivisions at different resolution scales of the system.
+This explains why classifying these nodes is exceptionally challenging when using standard optimization algorithms that provide a static picture of the network.
+Due to the time-dependent definition of the distance matrix $\mathcal{D}_{ij}(\tau)$, it is straightforward to identify metastable nodes through the direct analysis of the cluster composition corresponding to the best partition of the dendrogram at increasing $\tau$.